termermc/FabledHack/README.md

 # FabledHack
-Cheat Mod for the very difficult game, FabledLands see flapp.sourceforge.net
+Cheat Mod for the very difficult game, FabledLands!
+See flapp.sourceforge.net